dmak78/creative-tech-resources/360/README.md

 ## Introduction: The Great Skrillex Train Dome
 ![Skrillex on a Train with Dome](images/skrillex.jpg "Skrillex on a Train")

+The whole point of this document is begin putting seemingly disparate media together to provide a clearer path as to their application in immersive VR experiences.

 working notes:
 *in the past I have done a plethora of research into immersive environment capture, augmentation, and presentation projection onto dome shaped surfaces, 360° video applications, scene creation in Unity3D